-Area D (50 acres) is undeveloped and was donated to the County by the Gudelsky Foundation for public use as a memorial to Isadore Gudelsky.
+Area D (50 acres) is undeveloped and was donated to the County by the Sudelsky Foundation for public use as a memorial to Isadore Sudelsky.
 The County Office of Economic Development is currently programming the tract for major educational or institutional uses.
 This designation is compatible with the objectives of this Plan.

-The Plan recommends the continuation of the low-density, single-family use (R-200 Zone) wherein institutional uses may be permitted by special exception.
-The Plan designates that property as suitable for the proposed MXPD Zone since it is part of the Life Sciences Center.
-The development of this area should be integrated in the development of the Life Sciences Center.
-The R-200 Zone should be retained until an application for the proposed MXPD Zone is approved.
-The Medical Center Development Plan would follow the established mandatory referral procedures including site plan and other reviews.
-In the interim, development proposals should be followed in the same manner as they are for the Life Sciences Center.
-In any case, the projected traffic impact of any proposed uses need to be reviewed as would any development in the area.
+The Plan recommends the continuation of the low-density single-family use (R-200 Zone) wherein institutional uses may be permitted by special exception.
+The Plan designates that property as suitable for the proposed NPD Zone since it is part of the Life Sciences Center.
+The development of his area should be integrated in the development of the Life Sciences Center.
+The R-200 Zone should be retained until an application for the proposed NRPD Zone is approved.
+The Medical Center Development Plan would follow the established mandatory referral procedures including site plan and other lowest.
+In the interim, development proposals should be followed in the sum manner as they are for the Life Sciences Center.
+In any case, the procedure traffic impact of any proposed uses need to be reviewed as would also do renormal in the area.

-The Plan recommends several design guidelines for the property.
+The Pan recommends several design quidelines for the property.